eonarheim/eonarheim.github.io/docs/vector.md

 permalink: /docs/vector/
 ---

-Vectors are very similar to points, the difference is that a vector represents a direction and magnitude.
-Examples of vectors mightbe gravity, the force of a friction, or the velocity and direction of a bullet.
+Vectors are very similar to points.
+A vector represents a direction and magnitude.
+Examples of vectors might be gravity, the force of friction, or the velocity and direction of a bullet.